Sholontla/PlatformScienceCodeExercise-/README.md

     localhost:1000/profile
     Dev Profile.

-This Structure Demo is use for testing and demostration go to for running instructions: diagram 1. https://github.com/Sholontla/PlatformScienceCodeExercise-/blob/master/Diagrama%20en%20blanco%20-%20P%C3%A1gina%201%20(3).jpeg
+This Structure Demo is use for testing and demostration go to see few more details in the process with using diagrams: diagram 1. https://github.com/Sholontla/PlatformScienceCodeExercise-/blob/master/Diagrama%20en%20blanco%20-%20P%C3%A1gina%201%20(3).jpeg

 diagram 2. https://github.com/Sholontla/PlatformScienceCodeExercise-/blob/master/Diagrama%20en%20blanco%20-%20P%C3%A1gina%201%20(4).jpeg